 The most important thing you can do right now is to complete an ONA Membership Card.
-Print and complete the card then contact one of our Provincial Organizers, Molly (647 239-8958) or Debbie (289 260-6156), for instructions on where to find the card, and how to submit.
+Please contact our Provincial Organizer Debbie (289-260-6156), for instructions on where to find the card, and how to submit.

 For more information about how you can organize your group, please speak – in strict confidence – to a staff member on ONA’s Recruitment and Retention Team: